c. 1400 - 1789

 Cultural context

 The materials were not accessible to all, so by the sixteenth century an interpretation of the pomander was made as a domestic object using often a bitter orange and cloves.
-They were made in autumn when the citrus was at its most fragrant and the long dark of winter was approaching.

 Plant / material